A Comprehensive Survey of Website Fingerprinting Attacks and Defenses in Tor: Advances and Open Challenges: FUTURE OPPORTUNITIES AND CHALLENGES

 In WF models, classifiers are typically trained on pre-collected datasets.
 However, as time passes, changes in website traffic patterns are not reflected in the trained classifier, leading to a significant drop in classification accuracy.
-Most existing studies have focused on using deep learning to extract more general and stable fingerprinting features to counteract concept drift, but these methods have reached a performance bottleneck.
+Most existing studies have focused on using DL to extract more general and stable fingerprinting features to counteract model drift, but these methods have reached a performance bottleneck.

 Future research can explore model and data update techniques to enable continuous improvement of classifiers.
 For model updates, approaches such as incremental learning or online learning can be used to incorporate the latest website traffic traces into the training process without retraining the entire model.
 This improves efficiency and meets real-time update requirements.
 For data updates, fingerprint data can be continuously monitored and collected.
 Techniques such as sliding windows can be used to partition the data and regularly discard outdated batches to keep the dataset current.
 Furthermore, ensemble learning methods can be introduced to build multiple diverse models, reducing the bias and variance of individual neural networks.
-This can enhance model robustness and improve performance on data affected by concept drift.
+This can enhance model robustness and improve performance on data affected by model drift.